EDF Renewables Corriemoillie Wind Farm Community Fund (Contin)

 More information on the award making process is available here.

 Eligible groups may apply for more than one grant per year from the fund.

 Short notice applications (requesting a grant outside the fund’s normal timescales) may be considered by the Panel where the following criteria are met: there is a pressing and unforeseen deadline for the expenditure; there is a clear benefit to the community as a whole, beyond the aspirations of a single organisation/group, and; sufficient funds are available to support an award.

 Applications for more than £3,000 will be considered where exceptional need and impact can be demonstrated.
 This might be, for example, an application towards the refurbishment of a community facility that is used by a wide range of groups or towards a project that provides lasting benefit to disadvantaged people and/or to residents of more than one community.
-Those wishing to apply for more than £3,000 are advised to call the Fund Co-ordinator (contact details below) to discuss their application before submitting.
+Those wishing to apply for more than £3,000 are advised to call the Community Funds Adviser (contact details below) to discuss their application before submitting.